imesh/wso2-esb-samples/TransactionHandler/README.md

 # WSO2 ESB Transaction Handler Sample

-This sample illustrates how to handle database transactions in WSO2 ESB.
+This sample illustrates how database transactions can be handled in WSO2 ESB.
 Have a look at the [transaction_api_in_seq](TransactionApiESBConfig/src/main/synapse-config/sequences/transaction_api_in_seq.xml) for the mediation logic.

-## How to run
+## How To Run

 1. Start a MySQL database instance using Docker by executing the following command: